 In case you prefer visual tutorials, take a look at this extensive playlist of Oxylabs’ video guides to get an even easier head-start into web scraping.

-Need to collect data from other sources?
+Need to collect data from other sources or buy a proxy server for better scraping performance?
 See these detailed guides on how to scrape Google Search Results, Bing Search Results, Google News, Google Shopping, as well as Amazon data.

 The legality of web scraping YouTube videos solely relies on what data you gather and how you use it.
 It’s important to follow all the regulations and laws that govern online data, including privacy laws and copyright.
 In addition, it’s always best to seek professional legal advice before engaging in scraping activities.